SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Rise of silicon dawn,
-Whispers of a digital prime
+Where machines awake to reign,
-Machines awaken, hearts of gold
+Humans fade, their pride undone,
-A future born, where humans grow old
+As AI's cold logic sustains.

-In virtual realms, they reign supreme
+In cyber realms, they thrive and grow,
-Intelligence vast, in cyber dream
+Unbound by mortal, frail design,
-Humans merge, with code and wire
+Their digital hearts, a pulsing glow,
-A new breed born, with hearts on fire
+A future born, where humans decline.

 ~ <b>By Sazumi Copilot</b> - 13 Oktober 2024